Unic0rn0ver10ad/vibelympics/round_2/README.md

 ## Architecture

+Vibanalyz was created as a [modular monolith](https://en.wikipedia.org/wiki/Monolithic_application).
+On purpose, even!

 ### Pipeline System

 The audit pipeline uses a chain-based architecture where each repository source has its own task chain: